General Dynamics to build multi-level-security Common Display Systems for Navy ships and aircraft

-WASHINGTON-The U.S. Navy is ordering the Common Display System (CDS)-a commercial off-the-shelf (COTS)-based Grade-A-shock-qualified display system for Navy surface ships, submarines, and aircraft-from manufacturer General Dynamics Advanced Information Systems in Fairfax, Va., under terms of a $26.9 million contract modification.
+WASHINGTON, 2 March 2011.
+The U.S. Navy is ordering the Common Display System (CDS) -- a commercial off-the-shelf (COTS)-based Grade-A-shock-qualified display system for Navy surface ships, submarines, and aircraft -- from manufacturer General Dynamics Advanced Information Systems in Fairfax, Va., under terms of a $26.9 million contract modification announced Tuesday.

 Aydin Displays Inc. in Birdsboro, Pa., is providing display technology for the General Dynamics Common Display System.
 Aydin provides three 24-inch highly ruggedized displays for each General Dynamics CDS workstation.

 The CDS is based on standardized, interchangeable components.
-Its software is designed in accordance with DODI 8500.2; supports real-time operating systems and non-real-time operating systems, such as POSIX; and co-hosts Linux, Solaris, Windows, and LynxOS software operating systems simultaneously.
-It also supports multi-core processors and employs hardware-assisted virtualization.
+Its software is designed in accordance with DODI 8500.2, and supports real-time operating systems, non-real-time operating systems such as POSIX, and co-hosts the Linux, Solaris, Windows, and LynxOS software operating systems simultaneously.
+It also supports multi-core processors and employs hardware assisted virtualization.